IvanHeriver/sectionResizer/README.md

 # sectionResizer

-This minimalistic JavaScript library can be used to make children of a container be resizable in simple and predictable way using only one line of code.
-A single sectionResizer() function has to be called with a single mandatory argument, a HTML element of a container, and voilà, the container's children can be resized!
+This minimalistic JavaScript library can be used to make children of a container resizable in a simple and predictable way using only one line of code.
+A single sectionResizer() function has to be called with a single mandatory argument, the HTML element of a container, and voilà, the container's children can be resized!

 Check out this page where I showcase some possible use.